vikashsenthil21/mdp-representation/README.md

 # MDP REPRESENTATION

 ## AIM:
-The MDP REPRESENTATION the robot navigate a warehouse to pick up and deliver packages.
+The MDP REPRESENTATION the robot navigate a warehouse to  deliver address.

 ## PROBLEM STATEMENT:
-the robot must navigate a warehouse to pick up and deliver packages while avoiding obstacles and minimizing travel time.
+The MDP representation of a robot navigating a warehouse to reach the pick-up point and deliver the package to the delivery address.
 ### Problem Description
-To deliver the food from pick up point
+To deliver the food from pick up point to delevery address

 ### State Space
 ```